DICOM vs PACS: Benefits and Differences in Medical Imaging

 Differences Between PACS, RIS, CIS, and DICOM

-Let’s explore the differences between various healthcare IT systems to fully understand the role of DICOM and PACS.
+Let’s explore the differences among various healthcare IT systems to better understand the roles of DICOM and PACS.

 | Aspect | PACS | RIS | CIS | DICOM |